 The measurability of happiness and suffering

-In my view, there are no “objective” units of happiness or suffering.
+In my view, there are probably no “objective” units of happiness or suffering.
 Thus, it can be misleading to talk about the absolute magnitude of N-ratios without specifying the concrete instantiations of bads and goods that were traded against each other.

-For more details on the measurability of happiness and suffering (or lack thereof), I highly recommend the essays “Measuring Happiness and Suffering” and “What Is the Difference Between Weak Negative and Non-Negative Ethical Views?” by Simon Knutsson, especially this section and the description of Brian Tomasik’s views whose approach I share.
+For more details on the measurability of happiness and suffering (or lack thereof), I recommend the essays “Measuring Happiness and Suffering” and “What Is the Difference Between Weak Negative and Non-Negative Ethical Views?” by Simon Knutsson, especially this section and the description of Brian Tomasik’s views whose approach I share.

 - FLI's superintelligence survey.